Apple iPhone Repair

 Computer Repair, Tucson, AZ--Fast, Affordable Service

 We’d like to thank our customers for making Tucson Computer Repair Service one of the best reviewed computer repair companies in Tucson.
 We strive to improve our customer service on a daily basis.
 Customer satisfaction really is our #1 priority!

 - Do you have a pesky virus?
 We’ll not only remove the computer viruses, we’ll make sure you have the latest security updates to make it less likely that you’ll get re-infected in the future.
 We’ll also install free Anti-virus software if you need it.

 - Cracked or Broken laptop LCD Screen?
 We carry the most common laptop LCD screens in stock.
 If we do have yours in stock, we can have it installed the same day you bring your computer in!
 Contact us first for a free estimate before you spend $$$ on a new computer.
 The cost of replacing your laptop LCD screen is typically much less than the cost of a new laptop.
 We can have your computer looking and working like new again.

-- Broken of defective laptop DC/Power Jack?
-Not many local companies do this type of repair anymore, but we do and have over a 95% success rate.
+- Broken or defective laptop DC/Power Jack?
+Not many local companies do this type of repair anymore, but we do!

 - Windows XP, Vista, 7, 8, 10 problems?
 We can help!

 - Has your computer become slow and unresponsive?
-Due to a variety of software factors, after about 3 years or so most computers will start slowing down noticeably.
+Due to a variety of software factors, after about 2 or 3 years or most computers will start slowing down noticeably.
 A performance optimization or reinstallation of the Windows operating system can make a world of difference in terms of reviving your computer's lost performance, and at a fraction of the cost of purchasing a new one.
 That old(ish) system of yours may still have a lot of life in it yet.

 "FBI / Justice Department" Virus Still Wide-spread: